brunch/brunch/docs/plugins.md

 {"data": "var hello = 42;\n", "path": "app/file.js"}
 ```

-As you can see, `File`s are simple JS `Object`s, which may contain fields like:
+As you can see, `File`s are bald JS `Object`s, which may contain fields like:

 - `path` - system path to the file
 - `data` - file data as JS `String`